-8 Reasons to Move to San Francisco, CA
+8 Reasons To Move to San Francisco, CA

 One of the hottest cities in the country offers a booming economy, a lovely climate, world class dining and more.

-It pretty much goes without saying that San Francisco is one of the most desired places to live in America right now.
+It pretty much goes without saying that San Francisco is one of the most desired places to live in America.
 With a booming economy, great weather, a world class food scene, and endless options for getting outdoors and staying active, the Bay Area leaves little to be desired in a city, other than affordable real estate.
-(Seriously: It's so expensive.)
+(Seriously: It’s so expensive.)
 But if you can afford it, the reasons are truly endless why San Francisco will be worth the move.
 Here are eight good ones to get you started.

 1. The Progressive Culture

-As the birthplace of gay rights and the ’60’s counterculture movement, San Francisco warmly welcomes differences.
+As the birthplace of gay rights and the ’60s counterculture movement, San Francisco warmly welcomes differences.
 It’s a city with a minority-majority population and a global community.
 Everyone fits in.
 Its no wonder this forward thinking city was an early investor in the wonderful world of high-tech and continues to be a leader in the industry.
 But you don’t have to be a tech geek to fit in.
-SF loves to get weird — whether it’s the Folsom Street Fair, How Weird Street Faire, or the countless Burning Man pre- and post-parties.
+SF loves to get weird — whether it’s the Folsom Street Fair, How Weird Street Faire or the countless Burning Man pre- and post-parties.

 2. The Career Opportunities